 The LRC is equipped with over 80 computers as well as textbooks and other resources.

 Students are free to use the facilities in the College in term time between 8am and 5.30pm Monday to Friday.
 The LRC is also open during the Easter break and May half-term to enable students to complete coursework or revise.
 The internet can be accessed by all computers connected to the College network.
 Students are free to use this facility for research and College work purposes.
-All students also receive an email account with the College to aid them with their College studies and have access to a wealth of subject, careers and wider College information through Moodle (the College Virtual Learning Environment).
+All students also receive an email account with the College to aid them with their College studies and have access to a wealth of subject, careers and wider College information through Microsoft Teams pages and channels.